SciFiTy10/portfolio/README.md

 This project is organized by the job to be done for each file.

-- There is a components folder, which holds subfolders for section components and a video component.
+- There is a components folder, which holds subfolders for a book image component, the section components, and a video component.

 - A context folder establishes the React Context object, Provider, and Consumer which will distribute data to our app's components.